vrandall66/front-end-submissions-public/1906/mod-2/fitlit/kayla-amanda.md

 * [ ] 2: Application is usable but has some missing functionality.
 * [ ] 1: Application crashes during normal usage.

+* Good job getting through iterations and de-prioritizing the optional stuff.
+(I like that you just built a really nice text-based UI instead of getting overzealous with fancy charts and shit)

 ### Fundamental JavaScript & Style
 * [ ] 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.